 Tax ID Number

-The Project S.T.E.P. does not discriminate against any disability, sexual orientation, sexual identification, race, color, national and ethnic origin.
+The Project S.T.E.P. does not discriminate against any disability, sexual orientation, race, or nationality.

-All the rights, privileges, programs, and activities of The Project S.T.E.P. are made available to all, regardless of disability, sexual orientation, sexual identification, race, color, national and ethnic origin.
+All the rights, privileges, programs, and activities of The Project S.T.E.P. is made available to all.